NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JY
   - Added
   - Does a modified A8A animation
-- GRKnJ size adjusted to match RA
+- 2Y added
 - 5X starts moving 4 frames sooner during super freeze
 - 4X
   - Is a real time super similar to Act4A with immunity to highs and mids on startup
   - Requires and uses 75%
   - Does not gain meter
   - Is blockable
+- RB ends sooner
+- RA
-- 2Y added
+  - Size adjusted
+  - Hitbox duration better matches animation
+  - Pushes on block
+- GRKnJ size adjusted to match RA
 - 4Z disabled

 #### Cosmetic